Mukesh Mohamed

-Mukesh Mohamed (earlier called Mukesh) is an Indian playback singer who is known for his mass-style singing.
-As a versatile singer, he sings melody, folk and gana songs.
+Mukesh Mohamed (earlier called Mukesh) is an Indian playback singer.
+As a singer, he sings melody, folk and gana songs.
 He has sung more than 500 film songs in various Indian languages.
 He has also recorded a number of devotional albums.
 He has performed in numerous live concerts across the world, and has regular appearance in Ilaiyaraaja’s musical orchestras.
-Mukesh Mohamed has sung some very popular hit songs including “Vaa Saamy” in Annatthe.
+Mukesh Mohamed has sung some songs including "Vaa Saamy" in Annatthe.

 Early life

 Mukesh Mohamed was born in Chennai, Tamil Nadu.
 His parents are from Seythunganallur village, Tirunelveli district, Tamil Nadu.
 He was actively participating in singing competitions during his school days.
 His teacher had foreseen his future in music, and advised him to enter into film industry.
 Mukesh Mohamed was determined to make a career in film industry as it was his passion since his childhood.
 His father, N.P.
 Abdul Kadar, who was also a musician, trained Mukesh Mohamed to sing some of the toughest classical songs sung by the legendary playback singers including K. B. Sundarambal, T. R. Mahalingam, T. M. Soundararajan and Sirkazhi Govindarajan, and encouraged him to learn music properly.
 Mukesh Mohamed, then, started learning music from Dinakaran, a music composer, who changed his name to Mukesh.